-REVIEW 4-7
+REVIEW 1-4

 Assess Progress and Build Your Transition Portfolio

 TRANSITION OBJECTIVE

 Students will evaluate their progress by completing an Assessment Sheet and adding information to their Transition Portfolio.

 RELEVANCE TO SUCCESSFUL TRANSITION

 Evaluation is one of the most important components of the growth process.
 Self-evaluation is a powerful tool commonly used by highly successful people.
 Add peer evaluation to this process and growth will compound.
 The evaluation process here begins with self-evaluation, combines with peer evaluation and ends with a statement of the next step toward a specific growth area.

 INSTRUCTIONAL SEQUENCE

 ☐ STEP 1: Update Journal

+"The last four lessons have made me feel "

+☐ STEP 2: Convene Roundtable

+"I need to evaluate my progress because..."

-The impact the last few lessons has had on me is . . . ☐ STEP 2: Convene Roundtable "Evaluating my progress is important because ." ☐ STEP 3: Advance Organizer "Today you will evaluate your progress in this class."
+☐ STEP 3: Advance Organizer

+"Today you will evaluate your progress in this class."

-☐ STEP 4: Activity - 15 Minutes Please note: The Assessment & Portfolio Guide is part of a transition assessment process.
+☐ STEP 4: Activity - 15 Minutes

+Please note: The Assessment & Portfolio Guide is part of a transition assessment process.
 In this process, students complete projects to use their new skills and knowledge, then collect samples of their work in a portfolio.
 This assessment guide also may be used as a formal test or a review of lesson concepts.
 If needed, make up additional test questions and activities.

 Students go over the questions and statements on the handout Assessment & Portfolio Guide.
-For five minutes, have students briefly review the lessons with a partner, then share lesson highlights with the class. ☐ STEP 5: Activity - 10 Minutes Students complete the handout Assessment & Portfolio Guide by answering the questions or completing the statement directions.
+For five minutes, have students briefly review the lessons with a partner; then share lesson highlights with the class.

+☐ STEP 5: Activity - 10 Minutes

+Students complete the handout Assessment & Portfolio Guide by answering the questions or completing the statement directions.
 Provide assistance for students who need help with reading or writing.
-For poor writers, provide a tape recorder, someone to take dictation or a voice-activated device. ☐ STEP 6: Activity - 20 Minutes Have students share their answers with a partner.
+For poor writers, provide a tape recorder, someone to take dictation or a voice-activated device.

+☐ STEP 6: Activity - 20 Minutes

+Have students share their answers with a partner.
 Each partner then chooses one thing the other has learned and shares this with the class.
-For example: Teri and Rick have shared their answers.
-Rick will share one thing Teri has learned about heroes.
-Rick would say, "The most important thing Teri learned is that our heroes can tell us about ourselves and help us make career decisions."
+For example: Tina and Beth have shared their answers.
+Beth will share what Tina has learned about self-talk.
+Beth would say, "The most important thing Tina learned is that we need to practice positive self-talk if we want to be in control."
 Have all students take a turn sharing one thing their partner has learned.
-Remind students to add the Assessment & Portfolio Guide to their Transition Portfolio. ☐ STEP 7: Evaluate Outcomes One way I feel I have grown from these lessons is "." ☐ STEP 8: Connecting Activity Students share their most important growth area with a friend or family member. ☐ STEP 9: Key Words See "Key Words" section on page xx for the "Six Step Process to Better Vocabulary Instruction." ☐ Transition Portfolio & Summary of Performance: For students with an IEP, a Summary of Performance (SOP) is required at graduation or when they leave school.
-The SOP is a process for collecting information about the student's academic and functional performance levels.
-Information in the SOP is needed for establishing eligibility and recommendations for reasonable accommodations in postsecondary settings.
-As they complete lessons in The Transitions Curriculum, students will develop their Transition Portfolio.
-This portfolio is an important part of the process for gathering the information and materials needed to complete the SOP.
-The completed Transition Portfolio will then provide the information needed for the student and teacher to complete the SOP form, which can be found at your state department of education website.
-For additional information about the SOP, including the National Transition Documentation Summit SOP Template, go to www.dcdt.org.
-KEY WORDS employment item network value category laborer profile selection analyst management opinion livelihood median auditor admiration business administration projected hero profession occupation investment predict MATERIALS AND PREPARATION - Student Handout: Assessment & Portfolio Guide, page 69. - Make a screen image of the handout Assessment & Portfolio Guide. - Prepare to share suggestions with the students. - Prepare your own areas of growth to share with the class.
-SCANS FOUNDATION SKILLS - Basic Academic Skills: Reading, Listening, Speaking - Thinking Skills: Creative Thinking, Decision-Making, Reasoning - Personal Qualities: Responsibility, Self-Esteem, Sociability, Self-Management, Integrity/ Honesty
+Remind students to add the Assessment & Portfolio Guide to their Transition Portfolio.

+☐ STEP 7: Evaluate Outcomes

+"One way I feel I have grown from these lessons is " ."

+☐ STEP 8: Connecting Activity

+Students share their most important growth area with a friend or family member.

+☐ STEP 9: Key Words

+See "Key Words" section page xviii for "The Six Step Process to Better Vocabulary Instruction."

+KEY WORDS

+listen hear speak self-talk confidence

+control positive believe criticize opinion negative sarcasm feedback hurtful self-talk

+MATERIALS AND PREPARATION

+- Student Handout: Assessment & Portfolio Guide, page 23. - Make a screen image of the handout Assessment & Portfolio Guide. - Prepare to share suggestions with the students. - Prepare your own areas of growth to share with the class.

+SCANS FOUNDATION SKILLS

+- Basic Academic Skills: Listening, Speaking - Thinking Skills: Creative Thinking, Decision-Making - Personal Qualities: Responsibility, Self-Esteem, Sociability, Self-Management, Integrity/ Honesty